Paul Revere: In popular culture

 In episode 8 of the 2nd season of the US TV show The West Wing (1999–2006), Paul Revere is named as the manufacturer of president Bartlet's knife-set he presents to Charlie, his personal aide.

 Revere appears in the 2012 video game Assassin's Creed III and is portrayed by Bruce Dinsmore.
 He is fictitiously depicted riding alongside the game's protagonist, Ratonhnaké:ton, to alert the colonial militias.

 In Harry Chapin's 14 minute song "There Only Was One Choice" (1977), Paul Revere is referenced in the line: "His voice was Chicken Little's, but he's hearing Paul Revere."
 The lyric draws a contrast between the panicked alarmism of the fictional Chicken Little and Revere's historical role as a measured and heroic messenger, emphasizing Revere as a figure who communicates urgent warning responsibly rather than through fear.

 Sylvester Stallone voiced Revere in the animated series Liberty's Kids.

 Michael Raymond-James portrayed Revere on the 2015 History miniseries Sons of Liberty.

 Revere is mentioned in the lyrics of Bob Dylan's 1965 song "Tombstone Blues".

+Beastie Boys, Johnny Cash, and Noah Kahan have all released songs named after Paul Revere.

 Revere is mentioned numerous times in the lyrics of Noah Kahan's 2023 song "Paul Revere".

+Paul Revere is brought to the present by Esmeralda in the Bewitched episode "Paul Revere Rides Again".
+He is played by actor Bert Convy.